daurnimator/lpeg_patterns/README.md

     e.g. uris without a hostname
   - `sane_host` (pattern): a variant that shouldn't match things that people would not normally consider valid hosts.
   - `sane_authority` (pattern): a variant that shouldn't match things that people would not normally consider valid hosts.
-  - `pct_encoded` (pattern): matches a percent encoded octet, produces a of the normalised form.
+  - `pct_encoded` (pattern): matches a percent encoded octet, produces a capture of the normalised form.

 ### `email`